Heineken extends Champions League deal by three years

-BRUSSELS (Reuters) - Heineken, the world’s third largest brewer, has extended its sponsorship of the Champions League, Europe’s premier club soccer competition, for three years.
+BRUSSELS (Reuters) - Heineken, the world’s third largest brewer, has extended its sponsorship of the Champions League, Europe’s premier soccer club tournament, for three years.

 The Dutch beer maker, whose flagship Heineken brand has been a sponsor since 2005, and European soccer’s governing body UEFA told Reuters on Wednesday that they had agreed a deal covering the period from 2015 to 2018.